Analysis | The double self-own of Republicans seeking fraud testimony from a conspiracy theorist

 Some of this is obviously confirmation bias.
 Asked by Rep. Jamie B. Raskin (D-Md.) during the hearing who won the state of Arizona, Rep. Andy Biggs (R-Ariz.) said, “We don’t know” — which is obviously untrue.
 Biggs, a loyal Trump ally who has been tied to the protests on Jan.
 6, is deeply invested in finding letters in those patterns of dots.

-During the oversight hearing on Thursday, a witness from the Brennan Center for Justice pointed out that the Arizona “audit” was a function of “pressure” from Trump and the party.
+During the Oversight hearing Thursday, a witness from the Brennan Center for Justice pointed out that the Arizona “audit” was a function of “pressure” from Trump and the party.
 This is where the timer in our game came in: If you’ve been tasked with finding a letter urgently, it seems fair to assume you’re going to loosen your standards for what might apply.

 That witness, Gowri Ramachandran, then pointed out Ayyadurai’s lack of credibility, calling his fraud claims “sad.”
 But in the end, Ayyadurai didn’t testify before the committee about his Arizona conspiracy theories.
 A staffer for the committee’s Republican minority cited a “scheduling conflict” that prevented his testimony.
 That this was the publicly offered reason for his failure to appear instead of the fact that he lacked any credibility on the subject is, again, a discredit to the elected officials who invited him.